fenicotteri/Auto.ru/README.md

 The point is: collect the data, choose AI model and train it.
-During the research i`ve analyzed the selection, have learned new types of models, have choosen three suitable once and tested them.
+During the research i`ve analyzed the selection, learned new types of models, choosen three suitable once and tested them.

 Parser for auto.ru: